Oti Mabuse to leave Strictly Come Dancing after seven years

 Oti Mabuse is to leave Strictly Come Dancing after seven years as a professional dancer on the show.

-The South African star won the BBC series twice, with Kelvin Fletcher in 2019 and with Bill Bailey in 2020.
+The South African star, 31, won the BBC One contest twice, with Kelvin Fletcher in 2019 and Bill Bailey in 2020.

 "I can't put in to words how difficult this decision has been, but I have decided not to return for the next series," she said.